Utility Billing Trends

 Regulatory compliance is a rapidly changing landscape, particularly in the utilities sector.

-- Consumers value candor more than ever: Transparency is a nonnegotiable that contributes to consumer loyalty, business growth and other competitive advantages.
+• Consumers value candor more than ever: Transparency is a nonnegotiable factor that contributes to consumer loyalty, business growth, and competitive advantages.

-- Increasing focus on sustainability: Many regulatory changes stem from the increasing pressure for environmental sustainability.
+• Increasing focus on sustainability: Many regulatory changes stem from growing pressure for environmental sustainability.
 Consumers want to know how their everyday choices impact the environment.
 For example, new mandates from the Environmental Protection Agency include updated greenhouse gas standards.

-- More consumer awareness: Consumers are more interested than ever about the sources of their power and their utilities usage.
-Increased awareness places more pressure on companies to provide honest reporting, break down spending, clarify the environmental impact of utility use and prove compliance with federal billing and environmental requirements.
+• More consumer awareness: Consumers are more interested than ever in the sources of their power and their utility usage.
+This increased awareness places more pressure on companies to provide honest reporting, break down spending, clarify environmental impact, and prove compliance with federal billing and environmental requirements.

 Flexible Payment and Assistance Programs

-Recent affordability concerns drive the focus on flexibility, which also stems from a need to minimize disconnection from vital resources and a drive to make utilities more accessible for all.
+Recent affordability concerns drive the focus on flexibility, which also stems from a need to minimize disconnection from vital resources and make utilities more accessible for all.

 Here are some utility payment trends to be aware of.

-- Customization of payment options: Utilities companies are giving consumers more of a say in how and when they pay their bills.
-For example, some providers let customers pick their due dates to align with their budget.
+• Customization of payment options: Utility companies are giving consumers more say in how and when they pay their bills.
+Some providers even let customers choose due dates that align with their budgets.

-- Levelized payments: Many companies allow consumers to spread their costs throughout the year by paying an average amount every month.
+• Levelized payments: Many companies allow consumers to spread costs throughout the year by paying an average amount each month.

-- Percentage-of-income payment plans: Some utilities companies make energy more accessible by offering percentage-of-income payment plans, which cap consumers’ bills at a percentage of their income.
+• Percentage-of-income payment plans: Some utility companies make energy more accessible by offering payment plans that cap bills at a percentage of household income.

 Challenges for Municipalities